fp-cybrilla/fp-cybrilla.github.io/content/upcoming/roadmap.md

     launched: [
       {
-        short: "Mandate + first instalment in one UPI interaction",
+        short: "Mandate against lumpsum purchases",
-        detail: "For 'first instalment today' SIPs, investors will be able to authorise an autopay mandate and initiate the first instalment payment in a single UPI interaction.
-The first instalment will be debited within 24–28 hours."
+        detail: "Use case: For 'first instalment today' SIPs, investors will be able to authorise an autopay mandate and initiate the first instalment payment in a single UPI interaction.
+The first instalment will be debited within 24–28 hours of mandate authorisation."
       },
       {
         short: "Manual retry for failed lumpsum and SIP payments",